Information on university funding for parents

-This rate varies depending on how much they earn as a graduate and the current Retail Price Index, but what you have to remember is that it doesn’t affect what their repayments will be, which are based on what they earn and not what they borrowed.
+This rate varies depending on how much they earn as a graduate and the current Retail Price Index.
+What you have to remember is that it doesn’t affect their repayments, which are based on what they earn and not what they borrowed.
 So even if the interest went up to 15%, they would still be repaying the same amount and would be even less likely to pay off the whole amount of the loan in 30 years.

 Applying for Student Finance – what they want from the parents

 As the maintenance loan entitlement is based on parental income, when your child applies for student finance, you will be expected to provide proof of your household (yours and your partner’s or spouse’s) income.
 This could be in the form of:

 Once your child has applied for Student Finance, you will get an email within 24 hours with a link to submit your information.